shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/safeframe-api-reference.md

 });
 ```

+> [!NOTE]
-<b>Note:</b> Page level functions: All AST
-functions will be page-level.
-Creative functions: all $sf.ext functions
-will be called by creative.
+> Page level functions: All AST functions will be page-level.
+Creative functions: all $sf.ext functions will be called by creative.

-## Safeframe API Function Examples
+## Safeframe API function examples

 The following examples show how to use the API functions for SafeFrame.